Noah-Fox/holy-wordle/README.md

 For every document given, the following data is found:
 - Solution words occurring: number of valid Wordle solutions that occur in the document
 - Average holy word score: average number of guesses taken when solving for each word in the document, solved theistically
-- Number of wins: amount of words that can be solved in six or less guesses, agnostically
+- Number of wins: amount of words that can be solved agnostically in six or less guesses

-asv-bible.txt - American Standard Version Bible

-wordle-La.txt - Words that can be guessed in Wordle and can be the solution

-wordle-Ta.txt - Words that can be guessed in Wordle but are never the solution